My books on Adult ADHD include:

 2. Adult ADHD-Focused Couple Therapy: Clinical Interventions

-My second book, Adult ADHD-Focused Couple Therapy: Clinical Strategies, co-authored with veteran ADHD expert and psychologist Arthur L. Robin.
-Routledge/Taylor & Francis published it in January 2016.
+Co-authored with veteran ADHD expert and psychologist Arthur L. Robin.
+Published in 2016 by Routledge/Taylor & Francis.

 Please note: Depending on the device you use to read this blog and follow that link to Amazon, you will see only the hardback or you will see the hardcover, paperback, Kindle, etc.